bahgat-ahmed/Machine-Translation-English-to-French/README.md

 This is the project I have built in the first course of the **NLP Nanodegree**.
 The course name is **Computing with Natural Language**.

+A lot of this readme is taken from the project description made by Udacity and I have just made small modifications to their description and put it in this readme.

 ![](translate.jpg)

 # Introduction